-Even if you don’t have a green thumb, you can achieve a beautiful garden.
+Even if you don’t have a green thumb, you can achieve a beautiful Southern Highlands Garden garden.
 It just takes a tiny bit of research and a moderate amount of effort.

-I was recently lucky enough to chat to Georgina Reid, landscape designer, founding editor of The Plant Hunter online magazine and gardening expert for Belle Magazine, about what we should be doing to help our gardens flourish here in the Southern Highlands.
+I was recently lucky enough to chat to Georgina Reid, landscape designer, who’s founding editor of The Plant Hunter online magazine and gardening expert for Belle Magazine.
+She offered some great tips on creating a beautiful Southern Highlands garden that truly flourishes.

 Georgina is a wealth of information and has years of experience in the gardening and landscaping industries.
-Before launching The Plant Hunter in 2013, Georgina spent nearly a decade working as a landscape designer; firstly for others, like Jamie Durie and Garden Life, and more recently for herself.
+Before launching The Plant Hunter in 2013, Georgina spent nearly a decade working as a landscape designer; for the likes of Jamie Durie and Garden Life, and more recently for herself.

 She’s also facilitates regular plant and design based workshops, and speaks at writing and cultural events.
-She’s got qualifications in journalism, horticulture and landscape design, so, it’s safe to say she knows her stuff!
+Georgina has qualifications in journalism, horticulture and landscape design.
+So, it’s safe to say she knows her stuff!
 She recently worked as a consultant to an amazing new app called Plant Life Balance , which perfectly matches plants to you, your home, your gardening prowess and your lifestyle.